What is Heart Transplant?

 Since the body’s defence system is weakened by the medications, the risk of getting an infection is high.
 However, it reduces significantly after the first year of transplant.

-Fortis Hospital is among the top heart transplant hospitals in India with 250 successful heart transplantations to its credit and over 30 years of experience.
-Asia’s biggest heart transplant team from Fortis Hospital, Malar has joined hands with our team in Bangalore to start the Heart Transplant Program at Fortis Hospitals, Bangalore.
+Fortis International Care is among the Best Cardiac Hospital in India with 250 successful heart transplantations to its credit and over 30 years of experience.
+Asia’s biggest heart transplant team from Fortis International Care, Malar has joined hands with our team in Bangalore to start the Heart Operation in India Program at Fortis Hospitals, Bangalore.
 Our dedicated team of heart transplant cardiologists strive to ensure the best outcomes for our patients.